openvinotoolkit/openvino_tensorflow/docs/ARCHITECTURE.md

 VAD-M backend is used for Intel® Vision Accelerator Design with 8 Intel<sup>®</sup> Movidius™ MyriadX VPUs (referred to as VAD-M or HDDL).
 We use batch level parallelism for inference execution in the VAD-M backend.
 When the user provides a batched input, multiple inference requests are created, and inference is run in parallel on all the available VPUs in the VAD-M.

-Backend Manager supports Dynamic Fallback which means if the execution of the corresponding CNNNetwork fails in OpenVINO™ runtime, the execution falls back to native TensorFlow runtime.
+Backend Manager supports Dynamic Fallback which means if the execution of the corresponding model fails in OpenVINO™ runtime, the execution falls back to native TensorFlow runtime.